Eritrea Country Report

 Health and Medical

-Malaria and other vector-borne diseases such as dengue fever, filariasis, leishmaniasis and onchocerciasis (river blindness) are a concern in Eritrea, as are rabies, tuberculosis, hepatitis A and B and cholera.
+Malaria and other vector-borne diseases such as dengue fever, filariasis, and leishmaniasis are a concern in Eritrea, as are rabies, tuberculosis, hepatitis A and B, and cholera.
+Vaccines before travel are also required, for example, for yellow fever.
 Healthcare facilities in the country are limited, particularly outside of the capital, and medical evacuations are generally required for serious injuries or medical cases.
 Only basic pharmaceuticals are available, even in Asmara, and many prescription drugs are in limited supply.
 Tap water is not considered safe for consumption.

 Political